RamiFareed1989/the_book_store/README.md

 In this section we will be talking about the features that I implemented in this project and features that could be implemented as well:

-### Existing Features:
+#### Existing Features:

-* Adding a Recipe: At this point when the user click the button "Add Recipe" She/He will be redirected to a page with a submission form that provides several fields to add the needed data in order to get your recipe displayed.
+* **Adding a Recipe:** At this point when the user click the button "Add Recipe" She/He will be redirected to a page with a submission form that provides several fields to add the needed data in order to get your recipe displayed.
-* Editing a Recipe: Once you have added a recipe and realize that you would like to change something in it, I added an "Edit" button on the bottom of each recipe to make it possible to do so.
+* **Editing a Recipe:** Once you have added a recipe and realize that you would like to change something in it, I added an "Edit" button on the bottom of each recipe to make it possible to do so.
-* Delete A recipe: In case the user would like to delete a recipe that She/He added, All is needed to press on the "Del" button next to the edit button and than they will be facing a model popup asking to confirm the deletion.
+* **Deleting a Recipe:** In case the user would like to delete a recipe that She/He added, All is needed to press on the "Del" button next to the edit button and than they will be facing a model popup asking to confirm the deletion.